TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 We collect information about your interactions with us, including the type of device or browser you're using, your IP address, your browsing behavior while on our website, and the URLs of the websites you were at before you visited our site (these are called "referring URLs").

 Best Buy and our partners use technologies such as cookies or similar technologies to analyze trends, administer the website, track users' movements around the website, and to gather demographic information about our user base as a whole.
-Users can control the use of cookies at the individual browser level.To manage Flash cookies, please click here.
-Learn more about managing cookies, Flash cookies, and other automated online information collection.
+Users can control the use of cookies at the individual browser level.

+Manage Flash cookies ›
+Learn more about managing cookies, Flash cookies, and more ›

 We may permit third party service providers to collect and process some information from our digital properties.
 We may share personal information with those providers and may have similar arrangements with interest-based advertisers.
 We provide more information about interest-based ads below.